International S series (bus chassis): Model history

 Over its 15 years of production, the second generation of the S-series chassis underwent few changes, centered around revisions to its powertrain.
 For 1991, the 3600 chassis variant was developed for the Thomas Vista semi-forward control conventional.
 The lower-GVWR 3700 was discontinued after 1994.

-After 1994, the lower-GVWR 3700 was discontinued.
-For 1995, along with all other International medium-duty trucks, the 3800 received chrome hood badges denoting the model series and its engine type; the grille badging changed from red to chrome.
+For 1995, the 3800 (in line with the 4000-series) received chrome hood badges denoting the model series and its engine type; the "International" grille badging changed from red to chrome.

 A key event that would affect school bus manufacturing during the later 1990s was the completion of the acquisition of AmTran by Navistar in April 1995.
 By the end of the decade, AmTran buses would begin to start wearing International badging on the body as well.
 To promote the change, in 2002, International redesigned the hood for its conventional bus, dubbed the International IC.
 These wore vertical grille slats instead of horizontal ones seen since 1989 (although the horizontal grille slats continued to be produced for the 3800 until 2004).
 As it was a change intended to promote IC Corporation, chassis destined for Blue Bird or Canadian manufacturer Corbeil were still received with the standard hood and grille design.